 Side Effects and Precautions:

-Side effects are uncommon with thyme teas and tinctures but over consumption or undiluted forms can lead to some complications:
+Side effects are uncommon with thyme teas and tinctures but over consumption

 - Nausea: Very large dosages, such as 3 or 4 cups of thyme tea consumed all at once, may occasionally promote nausea and a sensation of warmth and perspiration.